-Figure 1 presents the level partitioning of the developed drivers obtained from the ISM analysis by identifying their sequential order and correlation, as highlighted in the above for ud ante.
-A sequentia.
-HE organisatio. sections.
+Figure 1 presents the level partitioning of the developed drivers obtained from the ISM analysis by identifying their sequential order and correlation, as highlighted in the above sections.
 The drivers are recognised for their correlation and sequential order of implementation through reachability and antecedent matrix.
 Conclusions and practical implications are based on the developed sequential correlation diagram and feed towards recommendations to improve course BEHE organisation and management.